ryomo/simple-rag/README.md

 ## Usage

-Open `rag.ipynb` in Jupyter Notebook and "Run All".
+Open `rag.ipynb` in Jupyter Notebook, edit 1st cell to match your environment and "Run All".